danielaporcescu/Unit-Testing-Csharp/README.md

-# Unit-Testing-Csharp
+# Unit Testing C#

-Small exercises and best practices of Automation testing in C#.
+Implementations, exercises and best practices of Automation testing in C#.
 Unit tests, Integration tests, Using Moq and NUnit.